 (a) The Corporation enters into contracts to purchase natural gas, renewable gas, and natural gas transportation and storage services from various suppliers.
-These contracts are used to ensure that there is an adequate supply of natural gas to meet the needs of customers and to minimize exposure to market price fluctuations.
+These contracts are used to ensure that there is an adequate supply of natural gas and renewable gas to meet the needs of customers and to minimize exposure to market price fluctuations.
 The natural gas purchase obligations are based on gas commodity indices that vary with market prices.
-The amounts disclosed reflect index prices that were in effect at December 31, 2021.
-The renewable gas supply obligations disclosed reflect the contracted price per GJ between the Corporation and the suppliers.
+The amounts disclosed reflect index prices that were in effect at December 31, 2022.